 - Both NEWSEQUENTIALID() function can only be used with DEFAULT constraints on table columns of type uniqueidentifier while NEWID() function can also be used with DEFAULT constraint on table columns and it can also be referenced in queries as well.

-We create table with a uniqueidentifier data type, and the default value for table column SeqIdCol will be generated by NEWSEQUENTIALID() function when record is inserted in table.
+Lets create table named “T” with a uniqueidentifier data type, and the default value for table column SeqIdCol will be generated by NEWSEQUENTIALID() function when record is inserted in table.

 CREATE TABLE T (SeqIdCol UNIQUEIDENTIFIER DEFAULT NEWSEQUENTIALID(),Name varchar(50)) INSERT INTO T (Name) VALUES('Jhony K') INSERT INTO T (Name) VALUES('Henry james')

-As we have created a table and inserted few records into table, Lets select records from a table to see whether a Unique Id value generated or not for column SeqidCol.
+As you have created a table and inserted few records into table, Lets select records from a table to see whether an Unique Id value is generated for column SeqIdCol or not .

 Select * from T

-We can see , unique id value is generated for column SeqIdCol.
+AS you can see, unique id value is generated for column SeqIdCol.

-When we try to select NEWSEQUENTIALID() function in select statement it returns an error saying the it can be used only as default constraint.
+When you try to select NEWSEQUENTIALID function in select statement it returns an error as shown below.

-In case, if we do not want to use random unique number then we should use NEWSEQUENTIALID() but as far as data security is concerned then we should use NEWID() function as NEWID() function generates a random unique number so it is not possible to guess which number will be the next number but in the case of NEWSEQUENTIALID() function it is quite easy to guess the next number as it could be a just like INTEGER as an auto-increment digits.
+Whendata security is concerned for you then you should use NEWID function as it generates a random unique number so it is not possible to guess which number will be the next number but in the case of NEWSEQUENTIALID function it is quite easy to guess the next number as it could be a just like INTEGER as an auto-increment digits.